Postgraduate Lishuang Wang and others won the GECCO 2024 Best Paper Award

-On July 18, 2024, at the Genetic and Evolutionary Computation Conference (GECCO 2024) held in Melbourne, Australia, Prof. Ran Cheng’s research group was honored with the Best Paper Award.
-The paper, titled “Tensorized NeuroEvolution of Augmenting Topologies for GPU Acceleration,” lists graduated student Lishuang Wang as the first author, with undergraduate students Mengfei Zhao and Enyu Liu as the second and third authors, graduated student Kebin Sun as the fourth author, and Prof. Ran Cheng as the corresponding author.
+On July 18, 2024, at the Genetic and Evolutionary Computation Conference (GECCO 2024) held in Melbourne, Australia, Professor Ran Cheng’s research group was honored with the Best Paper Award.
+The paper, titled “Tensorized NeuroEvolution of Augmenting Topologies for GPU Acceleration,” lists postgraduate student Lishuang Wang as the first author, with undergraduate students Mengfei Zhao and Enyu Liu as the second and third authors, postgraduate student Kebin Sun as the fourth author, and Professor Ran Cheng as the corresponding author.

 Award Certificate